EulerStream/Euler-API-SDK/src/sdk/docs/AuthenticationApi.md

 const apiInstance = new AuthenticationApi(configuration);

-let accountId: number; //The ID of the account to delete the key for (default to undefined) let deleteBy: 'value' | 'name' | 'id'; //The API key field to delete by (default to undefined) let deleteParam: string; //The API key field value to delete by (default to undefined)
+let accountId: number; //The ID of the account to delete the key for (default to undefined) let deleteBy: 'value' | 'id'; //The API key field to delete by (default to undefined) let deleteParam: string; //The API key field value to delete by (default to undefined)

 const { status, data } = await apiInstance.deleteKey(